hf-wsb/cloud-project-backend/README.md

 ### Create a virtual environment for the project

+- Firstly you have to initialize empty git repository.
+You can do that using: git init

-- Firstly you have to pull this repository to your local computer.
+- Now you can pull this repository to your local computer.
 You can do that using:

         git pull https://github.com/hf-wsb/cloud-project-backend.git